 Except for holidays, the trash truck stayed on schedule and arrived between 10:20 and 10:25 Monday mornings.
 William Bagley's notes, kept over the past two months, reflected the consistency of the driver and his helper.

+Barnesville was a scab on the desert.
+Locusts had decimated it once by the look of the beat-down shrubs and the sorry way the weeds lay in the pavement cracks.
 Ellis had never seen anything like it.
 He expected bleached skulls in the dust and found empty storefronts, and Buicks lined up along the curb like they'd been there since Nixon.
 He checked his rearview.
 No life there.

 Across the street, a pockmarked cook smoked on the doorstep of a diner.
 He and two old men watched Ellis drive up slow, as if in Barnesville, a minute took 120 seconds.

 Irene moved a glass figurine from the front of her display table to a safer spot in the center, to rescue it from destruction by the two little brats who handled her merchandise as if playing 'Duck, Duck, Goose.'